PaavanBagla/LiDAR-Data-Processing-Subsystem/README.md

 # MCP Server Setup Guide

-This document outlines the complete steps and troubleshooting you encountered while setting up the ROS MCP server on Ubuntu 24.04 with ROS 2 Jazzy, Claude Desktop, and Turtlesim.
+This document outlines the complete steps and troubleshooting I encountered while setting up the ROS MCP server on Ubuntu 24.04 with ROS 2 Jazzy, Claude Desktop, and Turtlesim.
 It serves as a reference for installing, configuring, and testing the MCP server in conjunction with ROS and a language model client.

 ---